-Vice President for Student Life and Dean of Students

-Director of Public Safety/Chief of Police

-Director of Facilities
+Vice President for Student Life and Dean of Students Director of Public Safety/Chief of Police Associate Dean of Students Director of Facilities Director or Residence Life Executive Director of Communications and Marketing

-Associate Dean of Students

-Executive Director of Communications and Marketing

-Director of Health Services

 Delegated leader from the remaining members of the Incident Command Team

-VPSL: The VPSL is responsible for activating the Incident Command Team and engaging the President in times of emergency.
+VPSL/Dean of Students: The VPSL is responsible for activating the Incident Command Team and engaging the President in times of emergency.
 He/she will serve as the primary liaison between the Incident Command Team and the President and Cabinet.